pro2tech/vue-material-kit/docs/component-docs/modal.md

 # Modal

-If you want to display some content on demand in a very subtle way, the Vue Material Dashboard Pro Modal is the perfect choice for this.
+If you want to display some content on demand in a very subtle way, the Vue Material Kit Modal is the perfect choice for this.
 We created custom modal component and you can easily use it like this:

 ```js
 import {Modal} from '@/components'